When Blackburn Rovers Went To War

 As for a link between the fishing port of Grimsby, the trawler Blackburn Rovers and the club of that name, alas there was no direct one, although the football clubs of Blackburn and Grimsby did mark the connection.(9).
 According to Sir John Marsden, the naming came about during a ‘brainstorm’ when it was decided to name newly-ordered vessels after football teams, mostly First Division.
 The trawler team names included Grimsby Town (recently relegated from the First Division in 1932) and it was that same boat accompanying Blackburn Rovers during her first action in October 1939.
 For some reason, one trawler was also named Real Madrid.
 Also lost in 1940 were Aston Villa, sunk by aircraft during the ill-fated Norway campaign in May 1940, and Arsenal, sunk in a collision in the Clyde in November.(10)

-The name Blackburn Rovers was revived as a fishing vessel in 1962 when the Goole Shipbuilding and Repair Company built the new vessel, which was registered GY706 to Wendover Steam Fishing, a subsidiary of Consolidated Fisheries.
+The name Blackburn Rovers was revived as a fishing vessel in 1962 when the Goole Shipbuilding and Repair Company built a new trawler, which was registered GY706 to the Wendover Steam Fishing, a subsidiary of Consolidated Fisheries.
 She made her maiden voyage from Grimsby in January 1963.
 On several occasions GY706 set new records for catches by a vessel of her type.
 In 1978, the boat was sold to the Huxley Fishing Company, Lowestoft, and re-numbered LT306, although she was never used to catch fish.
 Instead the vessel was converted to become an oil rig supply vessel.
 Nine years later, Blackburn Rovers, having been sold to the Y & P Fishing Company of Limassol, Cyprus, left British waters for the final time.
 After arriving in Piraeus in November 1987, she eventually resumed her fishing duties in the warmer waters of the Mediterranean, now glorying in her new name ‘Giant Fish’.

 1. This was an early method of detecting submarines, first developed during the First World War.
 It was most effective when used by two or more vessels acting in conjunction.
 The technology was much improved as the war progressed.